The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

 Sitka.
 It’s a historically rich and colorful little fishing town that was once the capital of the Russian fur-trading empire.
 In fact, it was here that the United States purchased Alaska from Russia in 1867.
 Today the shops, architecture, and even a local dance company hark back to the motherland.
 Sitka is also a base for water sports such as sea kayaking and diving.

-This depends on your specific interest or motivation.
-If you’re interested in saving money, the shoulder seasons of May and September are the best times to go.
+If you’re interested in saving money, the shoulder seasons of May and September are best.
 Spring is a great time to see the wildflowers in full bloom, and Alaska’s fall foliage is gorgeous as well.
 Your warmest and longest days will be in June and July, when you’ll also see active, calving glaciers.
-If you are traveling with children, you may be limited to mid-June through mid-August.

 There is no worst time, as the ships are only in Alaska from May through September, when the weather is good.
 (That is not to say that the seas are always calm, but that part is up to Mother Nature!)